RobertAlbus/chuck/Project/R2D39/readme.md

 - else, return the min/max possible value depending on the direction of the current sample

 ## Today's outcomes
+- implemented that idea

 ## Lessons
+- there are changes in the spectrum
+- I expected it to potentiall sound like a hpf or lpf, but it doesn't.
+- smoothing allowances less than 0.05 start introducing DC offset and the volume seems to be quieter.